datamade/how-to/django/external-auth.md

         # custom apps go here...
     ]

-Then at the bottom of `settings.py` we need to specify that we're using the allauth backend, add a `SITE_ID` since `allauth` uses this, and (optionally) configure client settings for all of our `SOCIALACCOUNT_PROVIDERS`
+Then at the bottom of `settings.py` we need to specify that we're using the allauth backend and add a `SITE_ID` since `allauth` uses this.

     AUTHENTICATION_BACKENDS = [
         ...